 While many of the unblu features are optional, in truth they are optional only in the sense that you can still provide a useful visitor-engagement strategy without them.
-But in reality, with every feature deployed the visitor can be brought closer, the engagement sessions made deeper and more significant.
+But in reality, with every feature deployed the visitor can be brought closer, the engagement Conversations made deeper and more significant.
 Scaling features such as document sharing and video/audio across all visitor interaction will bring your expertise right into living rooms and train carriages and public parks on the PCs and phones and tablets of people hard pressed for time and perhaps more willing to engage on their own terms.

 In short, optional means only that the software is highly-configurable.
 We would recommend you deploy all of the features that enhance the efficiency of your processes.
-If you find, after examining the evidence, that your visitors simply do not seem to want to see any of your documents, or that they eschew video and audio sessions then you might want to do without them.
+If you find, after examining the evidence, that your visitors simply do not seem to want to see any of your documents, or that they eschew video and audio then you might want to do without them.
 But until that time you can assume when we say optional we mean the possibility exists to switch them off and on, not that they are simply an added extra.

 You should also note that the server setup guide is only the first step to creating your optimal visitor-engagement strategy.
 After deploying the Collaboration Server using this guide you will need to set up the database and the agent desk.
 Finally, you will want to tweak the design using the vast configuration possibilities offered by unblu.
-Only then can you build the structures, teams, roles and session-forwarding strategies that are most suited to your goals and ambitions.
+Only then can you build the structures, teams, roles and Conversation-forwarding strategies that are most suited to your goals and ambitions.